 For an overview of the Hubitat development environment in general, see Developer Overview if you have not already read it.

-The code below is a fully complete Hubitat app, though it doesn't do much besides display "Hello, world!".
+The code below is a fully complete Hubitat app, though it doesn't do much besides display "Hello, Hubitat!".
 Still, it demonstrates all components necessary for a basic app.
 Try adding it to Apps Code and installing it under Apps > Add User App to see how it works!

 definition(